Johnny-Connor/UnityTutorial-Singleton/README.md

 _- Jonathan Weinberger, from GameDevHQ._

-In this project, I will search and learn how to properly create a singleton.
+In this project, I will learn how to properly create a singleton.
 The code will have many explanatory comments to facilitate its comprehension in case I forget something about it in the future.

 If you have any interest in learning about this topic, feel free to take a look at my notes too!